tassoskoutlas/devbox/README.md

 # Devbox - Virtual LAMP server

+Devbox is a virtual development environment.
+Using the LAMP stack provided you can start development without worrying about setting up your computer as a development environment.

 ## Prerequisites

-Devbox is a virtual devevelopment box for PHP and JavaScript development (including frameworks like Hugo, Symfony, WordPress and Drupal).
-Using the LAMP stack provided you can start development without worrying about setting up your computer as a development environment.

 Devbox works with the following software:

   - Vagrant >= 2.2.10
   - Ansible >= 2.9.6
   - VirtualBox >= 6.1
-  - Ubuntu 20.04.1 LTS (Focal Fossa)

-## Install
+## Installation and setup

 Get devbox in your local machine: